pblischak/polyploid-demography/docs/index.rst

 First, they present the technical/code-related aspects of the simulations and analysis from our associated paper (link/citation below).
 Second, they describe an example analysis of empirical data collected for allotetraploid *Capsella bursa-pastoris*.
-And third, they provide an introductory tutorial on how to construct simulations and demographic models for different types of polyploids.
+And third, they provide instructions for how to think about parameter conversions for polyploids, as well as a short demo of how one could analyze real data stored in a VCF file.

-We recommend readers start with the :ref:`Tutorial`.

 Documentation
 -------------